-ADD / ADHD and Behavioral Problems:
+ADD / ADHD and Behavioral Problems

-Nutritional Causes, Treatment Remedies & Prevention
+Nutritional Causes, Treatmen and Prevention

-prevalent of all childhood psychiatric disorders, although ADD / ADHD is a common diagnosis for adults as well.
+It is one of the most prevalent of all childhood psychiatric disorders, although ADD / ADHD is a common diagnosis for adults as well.

 What causes ADD / ADHD?